top of page

 My Mental Health Matters is a year-long campaign initiated by Building Beyond Barriers in partnership with LWSC Community Circle & Young Voices Action Collective.
 The campaign aims to empower and equip youth and adults with the tools needed to promote mental wellness through awareness events, training and panel discussions.
 We encourage everyone to join us in making mental health a priority, including the emotional and mental wellness of our youth.
 We invite you to pledge your support and be a part of this important movement.
 Together, we can create a community that prioritizes mental wellness and supports those who are struggling.
 Youth.
 We invite you to pledge your support and be a part of this important movement.

-2024 My Mental Health Champion Nomination Form
+2024 My Mental Health Champion Nomination Form.

 My Mental Health Matters is an initiative that is dedicated to raising awareness about mental health challenges as well as educating and empowering our community to proactively seek emotional and mental wellness.
 This could not be done without the help of dedicated and committed Mental Health Professionals and Advocates who serve their communities.
 They continue to make a difference through education, service, and awareness.
 It's time to shine the spotlight on these individuals.
 Please complete the information below to receive the nominee form.

 Whether you're an individual, entrepreneur or part of a church or corporation, your contribution can make a significant difference in the lives of those who may be experiencing emotional or mental health challenges.
 This campaign aims to raise awareness, reduce stigma, and provide training and resources that will be essential for those who require assistance especially our youth.
-By coming together, we can create a world where mental health is a top priority, and everyone has access to the help they need..
+By coming together, we can create a world where mental health is a top priority, and everyone has access to the help they need the "my mental health matters" initiative is gaining traction worldwide, with more individuals and organizations recognizing the importance of prioritizing mental health.
+Here are some points to consider when supporting this campaign:

 Mental health issues affect people from all walks of life, and it's important to reduce the stigma associated with seeking help.
 By supporting this campaign, you can help create a more inclusive and supportive environment for those who may be struggling.